 Fahey and Narayan (1986) say that analysing the environment as a whole is impossible since it is too complex and inter connected.
 They have proposed that the environment be decomposed into segments.
 The two conceptions that are widely used in organization environment are the task environment and the institutional environment.
 The task environment can be broadly defined as all aspects of the environment potentially relevant to goal setting and goal attainment.
+These aspects have been considered as stocks of resources or sources of information such as sources of inputs, markets of outputs, competitors and regulators.
 Institutional environment includes - societal, demographic, economic, political and international elements (Scott, 1987).